Vertice Report

 Helps establish a cost-aware culture

-With readily-available cost information, threshold criteria and company-wide buy-in, better procurement workflows help foster a cost-aware culture.
+With readily-available cost information, threshold criteria and company-wide buy-in, better procurement process workflows help foster a cost-aware culture.
 This reduces maverick spending as stakeholders are encouraged to more deeply analyze and understand the total cost of their purchases, as well as widening overall buy-in with procurement by making it easier to process a request.

 More procurement control